Core Courses (in English):

 The Paris Semester program is highly affordable.
 Asbury Students pay the same per-credit-hour rate as on-campus students.
 They also pay an Off-Campus Program Course Fee which includes room and board.
 This includes a full semester (13-18 credits) of tuition, 24-hour monitored dormitory lodging in the Old Paris sector of the St. Germain, breakfast and dinner on weekdays, supervision by both Asbury faculty and English-speaking residence hall directors, and wifi throughout the dormitory and classroom facilities.
 Also included in the tuition and course fees is an International Student Identification Card, which provides travel insurance and student discounts, as well as course related excursions and field trips.

 - Paris Semester tuition is equivalent to one-semester on campus tuition for 13-18 credits.
-Tuition for Fall 2016 semester is $14,216.
-Fall 2017 semester tuition has not been released yet.
-Thus final cost is subject to change.
+Tuition for Fall 2017 semester is $14,651.

-- Non-AU students - "Visiting Students" - also pay the same tuition but also pay a $500 processing fee.
+- Non-AU students - "Visiting Students" - also pay the same tuition plus a $500 processing fee.

 - Asbury students who have tuition waivers may be eligbile to apply it towards the Paris Semester.

 - The course fee is equivalent to the cost of a double-occupancy on Asbury's campus with 14 meals a week.
-Current cost for Fall 2016 semester is $3,241.
-Fall 2017 room and board fees have not been released yet.
-Thus final cost is subject to change.
+Current cost for Fall 2016 semester is $3,338.

 - Please note that the actual cost for room and board in Paris, France, $6,500 USD, which is covered by both course fees and tuition.